hobg0blin/IntroToPCompITPCamp/README.md

 **Electricity** is the flow of electrical energy through conductive materials.
 Electrical circuits - the basic objects you’re working with in any form of physical computing - are the combination of a power source, which provides electricity, and components that convert that energy into other forms, like visual output on a screen, or a motor turning.

-**Voltage** is a measure of the difference in electrical potential energy between two points in a circuit - we can think of it as kind of a measure of the raw energy available.
+- **Voltage** is a measure of the difference in electrical potential energy between two points in a circuit-  we can think of it as kind of a measure of the raw energy available.
 It’s measured in Volts.
+	- An important thing for us to remember is that the voltage across our circuit is determined by the power supply (e.g. an Arduino provides 5V).
+We need to use components that can handle that.

-**Current** is a measure of the rate at which electrical energy is flowing.
+- **Current** is a measure of the rate at which electrical energy is flowing.
 It’s measured in Amperes, or Amps.
+	- An important thing for us to remember is that components will try to *draw* as much current as they can, and different power supplies can deliver only so much current.
+Bigger current components require bigger power supplies.

-**Resistance** is a measure of a material’s ability to resist the flow of current.
+- **Resistance** is a measure of a material’s ability to resist the flow of current.
 It’s measured in Ohms.
 Every object has some degree of resistance, but when we’re building circuits, we generally use materials that are super-low resistance, like copper wire, to carry the current through it.

 In the context of a circuit, our electrical energy begins and ends at a power supply, which usually has two ends: **Power** and **Ground**.
 Power is where our voltage and current come from, and ground is where it ends.
 Electrical current is kind of like a waterfall: it flows from places of high potential energy to low potential energy.
 We can think of our voltage as the height of the waterfall, current as the amount of water flowing through it, and resistance as anything that might get in the way of that flow.
 In this analogy, the Ground is, well, the ground.
 The Ground is the place in a circuit where the potential energy of the electrons is zero: it provides a safe path for the electricity to flow to.
 It’s also a reference point without which we cannot measure voltage and current correctly - since voltage is the potential energy between two points, at some point we need a zero-voltage point to measure our beginning voltage correctly.
 In a low-voltage system like an Arduino or a battery, it’s usually part of the power supply, but its name comes from higher-voltage systems where the ground is often the actual earth itself.